A work-from-home (WFH) policy has become a must-have for companies as more employees seek remote work opportunities.

 5 Tips to Make Your Work-From-Home Policy Successful

-It’s no secret that things can get lost in translation over email or instant messaging.
+It is no secret that things can get lost in translation over email or instant messaging.
 In order to ensure tasks are completed efficiently and accurately while employees are working from home, set communication expectations between managers and direct reports.

 For example, consider having WFH employees start the day with a 15-minute call with their managers.
 This provides a more direct and clear communication channel where employees can get specific questions answered before diving into work and managers can adjust the individual’s priorities or deadlines without creating unnecessary confusion.

-In order for your work-from-home policy to be effective, senior and middle management need to trust their direct reports to uphold expectations and adhere to the rules.
-If employees fail to do so, act accordingly, whether that means adjusting the policy or addressing employees individually.
+It is tempting to switch into micromanaging mode when several employees are working from home, but doing so will only create problems for your team.
+For your work-from-home policy to be effective, senior and middle management need to trust their direct reports to uphold expectations and adhere to the rules.
+If employees fail to do so, consider adjusting the policy or addressing employee issues individually.